thinker-tif/coursera-qwiklabs/README.md

 # coursera-qwiklabs
-Qwiklabs Introduction to Github Help
+Qwiklabs Introduction to Github

+I am editing the README file.
+Adding some more details about the project description.